How To Play Video Poker Tutorial

 Video Poker History

 Video poker machines started to become commercially viable following the integration of a monitor that looks like a TV screen.
 This allowed players to enjoy a 100 percent computerized game.
-The first ever computerized video poker game was developed in the mid-1970s.
-It was very primitive compared to modern day video poker games but it was the first ever computerized video poker machine that paved the way for other video poker games.
-The popularity of these machines started to skyrocket when a company called SIRCOMA (Si Redd’s Coin Machines) introduced the video poker game, Draw Poker, in 1979.
+The first-ever computerized video poker game was developed in the mid-1970s.
+It was very primitive compared to modern-day video poker games but it was the first-ever computerized video poker machine that paved the way for other video poker games.
+The popularity of these machines started to skyrocket when a company called SIRCOMA (Si Redd’s Coin Machines) introduced a video poker game, namely Draw Poker, in 1979.
 SIRCOMA is now one of the biggest gaming developers for land-based and online casinos, going by the name IGT (International Game Technology).

-Video poker also made one of its great development steps with the emergence of online gambling, as video poker became one of the most popular games in the online world.
+Video poker also made one of its greatest development steps with the emergence of online gambling, and video poker became one of the most popular games in the online world.
 This transition enabled millions of players to enjoy the game, especially those who did not have a nearby land-based casino or a gambling venue they could visit in order to enjoy a game of video poker.
 The Internet industry provided players with countless versions of video poker.
-Some of the leading names in the business are Microgaming, Playtech, Cryptologic, IGT and Betsoft Gaming.
-These different versions started to include bonus rounds, gamble features, special features, wild cards and more.
+Some of the leading names in the business are Microgaming, Playtech, Cryptologic, IGT, and Betsoft Gaming.
+These different software versions started to include bonus rounds, gamble features, special features, wild cards, and many more.

 How to Play Video Poker

 There are two popular types of video poker games.
-The most popular video poker games offer a single player poker experience, including 5-card draw poker games, and can be found in most online or land-based casinos.
-This type includes Jacks or Better, Tens or Better, Joker Poker, Deuces Wild, Joked and Deuces Wild and Bonus Poker among others.
+The most popular video poker games offer a single-player poker experience, including 5-card draw poker games, and can be found in most online or land-based casinos.
+This type includes Jacks or Better, Tens or Better, Joker Poker, Deuces Wild, Joked and Deuces Wild, as well as Bonus Poker among others.
 The second type is a casino poker game that involves the player and the dealer, such as Caribbean Stud poker, which can only be found online.
 Each game has its own gaming procedure and rules.

 Caribbean Stud poker is also a 5-card poker game but players must beat a dealer.
 In this game, players will also place an Ante bet before they are dealt the cards.
 They will then get 5 cards facing up, while the dealer will get 4 cards facing down and 1 card facing up.
 Players will then decide if they want to fold or if they wish to call.
 If they call, they will place another bet that is equal to twice the original bet.
 If they call, the dealer’s final poker card will be revealed and the showdown will take place.
 In order for the dealer’s hand to qualify, it has to at least have an Ace and a King.
 If the hand does not qualify, the player will win regardless of his hand.
 Some games might also offer a progressive jackpot that is triggered when players achieve a royal flush.